Time 30

 Compile and test

-Go to sketch –> Export Compiled Binary
+Go to Sketch –> Export Compiled Binary.

-Turn your NodeMCU board on and upload the saved binary through the web interface. http://[nodeMCU IP address]/update
+Turn on your NodeMCU board and upload the saved binary through the web interface: http://[nodeMCU IP address]/update.

 Notice the error